The Patriot-News: Awards, honors, and special notice

 The World Association of Newspapers Young Reader Prize for Newspaper in Education in 2007 was awarded to The Patriot-News for its SchoolHouse News program with the Harrisburg School District.

 Investigative reporter Pete Shellem, who died in 2009, received widespread recognition for his work in freeing the innocent from prison.
 Shellem's stories in The Patriot-News resulted in the release of four people who had been convicted of murder: Patty Carbone, who had served 11 years; Steven Crawford, who had served 28 years; Barry Laughman, who had served 16 years; and David Gladden, who had served 12 years.
 His reporting also freed Charles Dubs, who had served five years on a rape conviction.
 In The New York Times obituary for Shellem, Barry Scheck, co-director of the Innocence Project at the Benjamin N. Cardozo School of Law at Yeshiva University, called him "a rare, one-man journalism innocence project."

 Crime reporter and Penn State grad Sara Ganim began gaining national attention in the wake of the Penn State sex abuse scandal after coach Jerry Sandusky's indictment in November 2011.
 Ganim had written a substantial piece in March 2011, when few others were covering the story.
 Among other follow-ups, she then spoke to two of the mothers of alleged victims for the paper in the immediate wake of the indictment.
 "You can credit the Patriot-News with giving me the time a reporter needs to cover this kind of story," she said to a New York media columnist who specially noted her coverage.
 Ganim garnered a number of awards and notices for the reporting and, in March 2012, the Scripps Howard Award for Community Journalism.
-In April 2012, Ganim and the news staff were awarded the 2011 Pulitzer Prize for Local Reporting for the coverage.
+In April 2012, Ganim and the news staff were awarded the 2012 Pulitzer Prize for Local Reporting for the coverage.

-In 2018, PennLive, and its newly established in-house production company Penn Studios, headed by Director Salim Michel Makhlouf, earned its first Emmy award in the Mid-Atlantic chapter of the National Association of Television Arts and Sciences.
-They were recognized for their continuing coverage of the opioid crisis in Pennsylvania.

-Audience

-In 2012, the paper drew 476,000 readers weekly in print and on PennLive.
-As of November 2018, the newsstand price was $1.50 daily and $3 for the Sunday edition.